 NF2 Clinical Program

-The NF2 Clinical Program is co-directed by Michael Chicoine, MD (neurosurgeon) and Jonathan L. McJunkin, MD (associate professor of otolaryngology, head and neck surgeon).
+The NF2 Clinical Program is co-directed by Michael R. Chicoine, MD (August A. Busch, Jr. Professor, Department of Neurosurgery) and Craig A. Buchman, MD (Lindburg Professor and Chair, Department of Otolaryngology).
 Their collective experience in treating large numbers of patients with this uncommon disease galvanized the assembly of this team of experts aimed at providing specialized care tailored to patients diagnosed with NF2.

 A dedicated group of physicians and other health care professionals from a broad spectrum of medical specialties — including neurosurgery, otolaryngology, neurology, medical oncology, radiation oncology, neuroradiology, plastic and reconstructive surgery, audiology, neuro-ophthalmology, anesthesiology (pain management), physical therapy, and social work — coordinate patient assessments and provide treatment with a comprehensive approach.